• Skip to primary navigation

 Homemade Potpourri Tip

 The dried fruit and cinnamon sticks are fragrant.
 But after a while, they may lose some of their scent.
-You add more fragrance or freshen up the potpourri, by adding some cellulose fiber as a fixative and some essential oils or fragrance oil to the bottom of your bowl.
+You add more fragrance or freshen up the potpourri, by adding some cellulose fiber or orris root as a fixative and some essential oils or fragrance oil to the bottom of your bowl.

 Recipe Options and Substitutions